Shape-centered Representation Learning for Visible-Infrared Person Re-identification: Proposed Method

-Following the above steps, we incorporated the infrared shape restitution attention following the first and second blocks of $\bm F_{s}$.
-In order to guide the training of $\bm F_{s}$ and ISR, we introduce CE loss and WRT loss to constrain the shape features $\hat{\bm f}_{s,i}$ output from $\bm F_{s}$ with GeM pooling layer:
+where $\bm \varphi_{v2}$ represents the 2D convolution layer with kernel sizes of $1 \times 1$, $\bm{BN}$, $\bm{Norm}$ and ${(\cdot)}^{\textbf{T}}$ represents the batch normalization layer, the normalization operation and the transpose operation.
+Following the above steps, we incorporated the above attention following the first and second blocks of $\bm E_{s}$.
+In order to guide the training of $\bm E_{s}$ and ISR, we introduce CE loss and WRT loss to constrain the shape features $\hat{\bm f}_{s,i}$ output from $\bm E_{s}$ with a GeM pooling layer: